bredmich/AdvancedWelcomeLightVisualizer/README.md

 Thanks to sig_serg and SimR from the bimmerpost.com forums for reverse engineering and explaining how the data works.
 [sig_serg](https://g20.bimmerpost.com/forums/member.php?u=852876)
 [SimR](https://g20.bimmerpost.com/forums/member.php?u=886522)

+## Disclaimer

+BMW and Mini are registered trademarks of Bayerische Motoren Werke AG.
+This work is not affiliated with BMW AG in any way.